programmingDeni/app2.0/README.md

 The backend is a layered Spring Boot application that handles all core business logic related to machine and template management.

 **Structure:**
-- `Controller` – Exposes RESTful endpoints
+- `Controller` – Exposes RESTful endpoints, entities converted to json by mappers here
   - `MachineController`: Manage machines and their attributes
   - `TemplateController`: Manage machine templates and attribute templates
-- `Service` – Business logic
+- `Service` – Business logic, works with entities
 - `Repository` – Data access (JPA)
 - `Model` – Domain entities
 - `DTO` – Data transfer objects